econia-labs/econia/doc/doc-site/overview/markets.md

 Not that users are necessarily forced to migrate their orders over: in the above example, if a user wanted to continue placing orders on `<PRO, USDC, E3>` even when 99% of liquidity had fled to `<PRO, USDC, E0>`, there would ultimately be nothing stopping them from placing orders on the outdated venue, in parcels of `1.000 PRO` at a time.
 The uninformed (or perhaps stubborn? idealistic?) user would almost certainly receive a worse price than if they had simply followed the pack and migrated to the new marketplace, but in one sense, it is a form of economic freedom that they are not strictly forced to.

-## Registry lookup

-The Econia registry, implemented as an `aptos_framework::IterableTable::IterableTable`, provides public functions for market registration but does not provide public lookup functions, so as to avoid resource contention that would otherwise likely result from concurrent reads and writes on-chain.
-Instead, registry data consumers are advised to inspect the Econia registry via the Aptos REST API or from a local node's state, then use the results to construct transactions accordingly.
-See [Wayne Culbreth's Table tutorial](https://medium.com/code-community-command/aptos-tutorial-episode-4-lets-table-this-for-now-part-1-2e465707f83d) for more information on API-based table lookups, noting that following his pull request of a `MapTable` module to the `aptos_framework`, Econia will likely switch to using that data structure.